purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

 ======================   =======================================================================================
- ileftSideMotor           The left side motor in a skid-steer model. irightSideMotor          The right side motor in a skid-steer model. idistanceArgs            The ``IterativePosPIDControllerArgs`` for the distance PID controller. iangleArgs               The ``IterativePosPIDControllerArgs`` for the angle PID controller. istraightScale           A scale converting your units of choice to encoder ticks, used for measuring distance. iturnScale               A scale converting your units of choice to encoder ticks, used for measure angle.
+ ileftSideMotor           The left side motor in a skid-steer model. irightSideMotor          The right side motor in a skid-steer model. idistanceArgs            The `IterativePosPIDControllerArgs <../../control/iterative/iterative-pos-pid-controller.html>`_ for the distance PID controller. iangleArgs               The `IterativePosPIDControllerArgs <../../control/iterative/iterative-pos-pid-controller.html>`_ for the angle PID controller. istraightScale           A scale converting your units of choice to encoder ticks, used for measuring distance. iturnScale               A scale converting your units of choice to encoder ticks, used for measure angle.
 ======================   =======================================================================================